Undistraction/gitbook/inheritance.md

 Customisation of a new object by specifying the differences from the object on which it is based.

-Note: Object.create sets the new object's `__proto__` object to the supplied object, meaning it gains the attributes of that object
+Note: Object.create sets the new object's `__proto__` object to the supplied object, meaning it gains the attributes of that object.

 ```
 var Alpha = function(name) {